 [15:69] “And you (people of Lut) shall fear God (wa-ittaquu allaha), and do not disgrace me!”

-[16:2] He sends down the angels with the Spirit (Gabriel) of His commands, to whomever He wills from among His servants that you shall warn that there is no other god beside I. So, you shall fear Me (fa-ittaquuni).
+[16:2] He sends down the angels with the Spirit (Gabriel) of His commands to whomever He wills from His servants that you shall warn that there is no god except I. So, you shall fear Me (fa-ittaquuni).

 [16:30] And it is said to those who fear (God) (wa-qeela lilladheena ittaqaw): “What has your Lord sent down?”
 They say:” Good.”
 For those who do good in this world is goodness and surely, the home of the Hereafter is better.
 And surely, excellent is the home of the righteous.

 [16:52] And to Him belong what is in the heavens and in the earth, and to Him belong the religion of steadfast (worship).
 Will you then fear other than God (a-fa-ghayra allahi tattaquuna)?